VikramadityaI/Sud1/README.md

-- 👋 Hi, I’m @VikramadityaI
+- 👋 Hi, I’m @Vikramaditya
 - 👀 I’m interested in embedded systems
 - 🌱 I’m currently learning raspberry pi and networking
 - 💞️ this is my ist branch